-The latest COVID variant, known as XBB.1.5, may possibly soon become the dominant variant in the United States.
+The latest COVID variant (as of February 2023), known as XBB.1.5, may possibly soon become the dominant variant in the United States.
 It is a hybrid version of 2 strains of the BA.2 form of the Omicron variant.

 The fall of 2022 saw the emergence of several variants but none of them rose to the top.
 Today (as of the end of January 2023) we not only have to be concerned about this latest COVID variant, but something is happening in China where there may be as many as 37 million new COVID infections a day.
 Both events are very concerning.